YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 Since this is a very big update for Jump King (and also my first update on the game code), both Nexile and I decided to have two different milestones:
 - The first milestone has already being achieved when this post goes up, providing a **public test-that-i-hope-is-stable-enough build to the public** that is interested in trying and testing it out for themselves; included in the milestone are all the basic functionalities of the tools (this will be convered later) that I am actively working on.
-- The second will be achieved once the game is stable enough and all the side tools will be completed.
+- The second will be achieved once the game is stable enough and all the side tools will be completed and so exiting the beta stage (meaning the game will update for everyone).

 I'm not promising anything but I'd probably have something like a weekly, bi-weekly or monthly build update before the final milestone.
 This could be really cool in order to see the progress made and see what's left to do.